EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

 ```

 Execute the `render.sh` script in order to: download the YAML templates, replace
-variables in the templates from your `env.sh`, and produce the final kubernetes
+variables in the templates from your `traefik_env.sh`, and produce the final kubernetes
 manifest YAML files.
 Run:

 ```bash